 From the Loch Ness Monster to that sasquatch, Lionel is particularly successful at finding mythical creatures.
 He’s less good at bringing home the accompanying requested evidence.

-After an altercation with Nessie – resulting in the resignation of his assistant Lemuel Lint, and the destruction of a camera holding some incredible images of the solitary dinosaur – Frost needs a new plan.
+After an altercation with Nessie – resulting in the resignation of his assistant Lemuel Lint (David Walliams), and the destruction of a camera holding some incredible images of the solitary dinosaur – Frost needs a new plan.
 And it comes via a letter he receives about (and it turns out, from) the mythical sasquatch, said to reside in the Pacific North West of America.

 Lionel (Hugh Jackman) suggests to the Optimates Club’s sceptical members that if he brings back evidence of the creature’s existence, then they should allow him to join the club.
 Lionel’s word may be his bond, but the evil and backward-looking lord holds himself to no such rules, and despite agreeing to the wager, sends a thug (Timothy Olyphant) to follow and kill Frost.